ci-lab-cz/streamd/README.md

   -s INTEGER, --step INTEGER
                         step to take every n-th frame. ps (default: 1) --protein_selection STRING
                         The protein selection atoms.
 Example: "protein" or "protein and byres around 20.0 resname UNL" (default: protein)
   -a STRING, --append_protein_selection STRING
                         the string which will be concatenated to the protein selection atoms.
 Example: "resname ZN or resname MG". (default: None)
   -d WDIR, --wdir WDIR  Working directory for program output.
 If not set the current directory will be used. (default: None) -v, --verbose         print progress. (default: False) --hostfile FILENAME   text file with addresses of nodes of dask SSH cluster.
 The most typical, it can be passed as $PBS_NODEFILE variable from inside a PBS script.
 The first line in this file will be the address of the scheduler running on the standard port 8786.
 If omitted, calculations will run on a single machine as usual. (default: None)
   -c INTEGER, --ncpu INTEGER
                         number of CPU per server.
-Use all cpus by default.
+Use all available cpus by default.
   --n_jobs INTEGER      Number of processes to run per each trajectory.
 Provided CPUs (--ncpu arg) will be distributed between number of trajectories and number of processes per each trajectory (--n_jobs arg). (default: 1)
-  --width FILENAME      width of the output pictures (default: 15) --height FILENAME     height of the output pictures (default: 10) -o FILENAME, --occupancy FILENAME
+  --width FILENAME      width of the output pictures (default: 15) --height FILENAME     height of the output pictures (default: 10) --occupancy float     occupancy of the unique contacts to show.
+Applied for plifs_occupancyX.html (for each complex) and prolif_output_occupancyX.png (all systems aggregated plot) (default: 0.6)
-                        occupancy of the unique contacts to show (default: 0.6) --not_save_pics       not create html and png files (by frames) for each unique trajectory.
+  --not_save_pics       not create html and png files (by frames) for each unique trajectory.
 Only overall prolif png file will be created. (default: False)
+  -o string, --out_suffix string
+                        Unique suffix for output files.
+By default, start-time_unique-id.Unique suffix is used to separate outputs from different runs.

 ```